 Emerge-Surface-Be Fellows 2018-19

-- Francisco Márquez will be working with Douglas A. Martin
+- Francisco Márquez worked with Douglas A. Martin

 Emerge-Surface-Be Fellows 2016-17

-- Jayson P. Smith is working with John Godfrey
+- Jayson P. Smith worked with John Godfrey

-- Nicole Shanté White is working with r. erica doyle
+- Nicole Shanté White worked with r. erica doyle

 Emerge-Surface-Be Fellows 2015-16

-- Nicole Sealey is working with Lee Ann Brown
+- Nicole Sealey worked with Lee Ann Brown

-- t’ai freedom ford is working with Tan Lin
+- t'ai freedom ford worked with Tan Lin

 Emerge-Surface-Be Fellows 2014-15